Inflationary universe in the presence of a minimal measurable length: Inflation and Minimal Length

 Now we can analyze the inflationary cosmology in the presence of a minimum measurable length.
 In this regards, the Hamilton-Jacobi approach is picked out as an appropriate formalism for studying inflation and its interesting prediction, quantum perturbations.
-We set $k=0$ in our case for studying inflation.
-Considering the density given by $\rho= \frac{1}{2} \dot{\phi}^2+V(\phi)$, the modified Friedman equation will be as follows:
+We set $k=0$ in our case for studying inflation\footnote{ Inflation area is a epoch of the universe, where it undergoes an extremely accelerated expansion.
+In other word, the scale factor of the universe grows fast during the inflationary times.
+Besides, we are considering a slow-rolling inflation where the scalar field moves slowly, as a ball in liquid.
+Consequently, the energy density of scalar field remains almost constant and the universe continues expansion.
+Because of rapid grows of universe and presence of slow moving scalar field, the constant parameter $k$, which appears as $k/a^2$ in the Friedmann equation, could be ignored \cite{linde}.}.
+Considering the density and the pressure given by